Tomb of Jahangir, Lahore - History And More

 Tomb of Jahangir Design

 The Jahangir Tomb is a magnificent example of classic charhar bagh architecture, with an intricate layout consisting of four parallel pathways, sixteen divisions, and alternating octagonal and square talabs at each junction.
 The grounds cover 55 acres and feature a brick geometric pavement surrounded by small water channels.
-The northern and southern gates, constructed with red Sikri sandstone and white marble inlay, are especially impressive and add to the overall grandeur of the structure.
+The northern and southern gates, constructed with red Sikri sandstone and white marble inlay, are impressive and add to the overall grandeur of the structure.

 Four openings on the platform lead down to the octagonal chamber housing the chabutra, a marble cenotaph sitting on a platform with precious stones placed in floral patterns and black calligraphy inscribed with Jahangir's death date and ninety-nine names of ALLAH.